-Employees who feel recognized for their contributions are nearly six times more likely to stay in their jobs.
-That’s just one of the reasons why 90% of companies offer some kind of recognition and rewards program.
-But not all rewards are created equal, and not all incentives deliver lasting value.
+Employees who feel recognized for their contributions are six times more likely to stay in their jobs, which is one reason why 90% of companies invest in recognition and rewards programs.
+But not all rewards create the same kind of impact.

 What Are Experiential Rewards?